 Our friend Liam F. asked a great double-question: how many stars are in the universe, and how many can we see?
-Well, our own Milky Way “galaxy,” or clump of stars, has around 100 billion stars, and there are billions of galaxies out there…one astronomer guesses it’s a 1 with 24 zeroes after it (1,000,000,000,000,000,000,000,000 stars, or 1 septillion).
-So how many can we see with the naked eye?
-If you’re near big-city lights, the night sky won’t turn very dark, so you’ll see only about 500 stars on a clear night.
-Out in the countryside, though, the night sky will sparkle with stars — you might see up to 15,000!
+Well, just our own Milky Way “galaxy,” or clump of stars, has around 100 billion stars, and there are billions of galaxies out there.
+Back on Earth, if you’re near big-city lights you’ll see only about 500 stars on a clear night, but out in the darker countryside you might see up to 15,000!
 If you can drive at least 200 miles from a city, you and the cows will have many more stars to count.

 Wee ones: Look out the window after dark.
 Can you see any stars in the sky?
 If you can’t, you can try again tomorrow night!